 But let's take a closer look at the differences.

 When you use a cloud-based AI system, the user's prompt is sent from the device to a remote server for processing.
 This is done over the internet and normally includes the full text of the request.
 Once it's processed, the response is sent back to the user's application or browser.
-User data may potentially be accessed by its employees, automated monitoring systems, third-party cloud infrastructure providers, legal or regulatory authorities, and, in some cases, integrated partners or external analytics services.
+Even if you know how to turn on private browsing in a standard browser, your data may potentially be accessed by its employees, automated monitoring systems, third-party cloud infrastructure providers, legal or regulatory authorities, and, in some cases, integrated partners or external analytics services.

 This difference is important when you're dealing with prompts that have personal or sensitive information.
 For example, drafting a private email, analysing an internal document, or working with account-related text all involve data that some users may not want to transmit outside their device.